-the model, the average prospect at any point in time is expected to produce only 63 barrels of oil per \$100,000 of cost, well below the productivity necessary to justify investment at any reasonable oil price.
-This estimate reflects the presence of a large number of fields in the data (6,637) in which no drilling occurs.
-A large estimate of the variance $\zeta$ is therefore necessary to rationalize the observed drilling.
-For example, a prospect with average costs and a log $x{it}$ 3.5 standard deviations greater than the mean will be expected to produce 25,578 barrels of oil, sufficient to trigger drilling over a range of prices and implied volatilities in the sample.
+I begin by estimating the version of the model in which $\log x{it}$ is assumed to be iid across prospects i and time t.
+As a baseline, column I of table 2 provides the estimation results when I impose the restriction that $\beta = 0$; that is, firms do not respond to changes in implied volatility.
+31 I find that a broad distribution of expected productivity x{it} is needed to sufficiently smooth the model's simulated drilling activity such that it rationalizes the data.
+The estimated mean μ and standard deviation ζ of log x{it} are -0.431 and 3.023, respectively.
+Here, and throughout the presentation of the results, x{it} is given in barrels of expected discounted production per \$100,000 of drilling cost at the average rig dayrate.
+These estimates together imply that, in the model, the average prospect at any point in time is expected to produce only 63 barrels of oil per \$100,000 of cost, well below the productivity necessary to justify investment at any reasonable oil price.32 This estimate reflects the presence of a large number of fields in the data (6,637) in which no drilling occurs.
+A large estimate of the variance ζ is therefore necessary to rationalize the observed drilling.
+For example, a prospect with average costs and a log x{it} 3.5 standard deviations greater than the mean will be expected to produce 25,578 barrels of oil, sufficient to trigger drilling over a range of prices and implied volatilities in the sample.

-In column 2, I allow $\beta$ to be a free parameter and model firms as having random walk beliefs about future volatility.
-I obtain a point estimate of $\beta$ of 1.118.
-This value is very close to one in both an economic and statistical sense (the standard error is 0.141), consistent with an optimal response of investment to volatility expectations that match the implied volatility of NYMEX futures options.
-Moreover, a likelihood ratio test strongly rejects, with a p-value less than 0.001, a null hypothesis that firms do not respond at all to implied volatility ( $\beta = 0$ ).
-The time series of predicted drilling under models I and II are given in Figure 7, alongside actual drilling activity.
-The prediction from model II, allowing for a response to volatility,
+In column II, I allow β to be a free parameter and model firms as having random walk beliefs about future volatility.
+I obtain a point estimate of β of 1.118.
+This value is very close to one in both an economic and statistical sense (the standard error is 0.141),33 consistent with an optimal response of investment to volatility expectations that match the implied volatility of NYMEX futures options.34 Moreover, a likelihood ratio test strongly rejects, with a p-value less than 0.001, a null hypothesis that firms do not respond at all to implied volatility $(\beta = 0)$.35 The time series of predicted drilling under models I and II are given in figure 7, alongside actual drilling activity.36 The prediction from model II, allowing for a response to volatility, yields a better fit to the data, particularly during the 1999 low price period and the volatility spike following September 11th, 2001.
+More broadly, the model that does not allow a response to time-varying volatility under-predicts drilling in the early part of the sample and over-predicts drilling in the latter part.
+Allowing for a volatility response largely corrects these mis-predictions, though there remain sections of the time series,